ECB to end bond buys only when inflation is on sustainable path

 A first post-crisis interest rate hike is expected in the second half of 2019 with the deposit rate seen rising back to zero from minus 0.4 percent by the end of the year, a Reuters poll of economists showed.

-The next step toward the exit could be a revision of the ECB’s policy guidance, which currently stipulates that asset purchases will continue until inflation rebounds.
+The next step towards the exit could be a revision of the ECB’s policy guidance, which currently stipulates that asset purchases will continue until inflation rebounds.

 But with 4.5 trillion euros of assets on its balance sheet, some policymakers argue that new purchases would be only a drop in the bucket and that the ECB should broaden its focus to all policy instruments, dropping its emphasis on bond buys.